-The Granny Avvaiyar was a fantastic Tamil poet lived a very long time ago in Tamil areas of Southern part of India.
-She didn’t have any relative and so lived as if she was an orphan.
+Granny Avvaiyar was a fantastic Tamil poet who lived a very long time ago in Tamil areas of the Southern part of India.
+She didn’t have any relatives and so lived as if she was an orphan.
 However she was a learned scholar and as a result, she had access to Kings Palaces and also in their courts at any time.
 She did not have any type of long-lasting place to live for and so often travel around by strolling.

 She wrote several poems for youngsters like you to abide by a strongly disciplined life.

 Granny Avvai’s poems such as ‘Aaththisoodi’, ‘Konraiventhan’, etc which have been served as pleasant simple poems that instruct youngsters great deals about living in the right way.

 Here are some of the short words poems of Granny Avvaiyar:

 ‘Mathiyathar Thalai-vassal Mithiyaathey’ means ‘Never step-on the doorsteps of those who do not respect you’